 The IAS Visa Wizard is the easy way to find the correct visa for you

-Applying for British Citizenship through registration is a different process to that of naturalisation.
+There are different requirements for British citizenship that you will need to meet if you are registering and not naturalising as a British citizen.
 Unlike naturalisation, you will not need to prove your English Language ability and pass the ‘Life in the UK’ test.
 There are many different categories for registering as a British citizen.
 Determining which category is right for your circumstances is important before making your application.

 The British Citizenship application is long and complex and you cannot change any details or request a refund once it has been submitted.
 You will need to provide an extensive report of your immigration history, as well as evidence of your good character in your application.

 Do I meet the requirements for British Citizenship?

 With decades of experience of the UK’s immigration system, our lawyers are well equipped to help you with your application.
 We understand that this is a serious commitment and will guide you through every step of the process.
 Your lawyer will ensure you meet all the requirements for British Citizenship so you have the best possible chance of success.